ionovanton/cs/language/go/go_manual/README.md

 ```

 ## os.Exit() – immediate exit
-`Exit` causes the current programm to exit with the given status code.
+`Exit` causes the current program to exit with the given status code.
 The program terminates immediately.
 Deferred functions are not run.

-There are some reasons why one would terminate programm immediately
+There are some reasons why one would terminate program immediately
 - Program has done everything it needed to do, and now just needs to exit
 - Some other reasons?
 I don't know.